A test-flight of our drone

 My work on the team focuses on part manufacturing, material selection, and weight optimization.

-We print the primary airframe using PLA Aero and ASA Aero due to their active foaming properties, which dramatically reduces weight while maintaining stiffness.
-Higher-stress components are printed in PPA-CF or ABS for strength and durability.
+We print the airframe using PLA Aero and ASA Aero due to their active foaming properties, which dramatically reduces weight while maintaining stiffness.
+Higher-stress components are printed in PPA-CF, ASA-CF, or ABS for strength and durability.

 Printing PPA-CF presented a major challenge.
 The Rice makerspace did not allow us to print this material on the fancy Bambulabs, so I retrofitted an older Prusa i3 MK3 to handle a filament it was never designed to print.
 Through tuning, enclosure control, and process experimentation, I developed a reliable workflow for producing high strength-to-weight PPA-CF parts on that machine, outperforming comparable ABS components.